minjaedavidpark/QED/manim-service/README.md

-# Manim Visualization Service

-This service provides mathematical visualization capabilities for ReasoningGym using [Manim](https://github.com/3b1b/manim) - the animation engine created by 3Blue1Brown.
+This service provides mathematical visualization capabilities for QED using [Manim](https://github.com/3b1b/manim) - the animation engine created by 3Blue1Brown.

 ## What is Manim?